 If the weather is warm and sunny, you can experience lunch like a local with some convenience store ramyeon by the river in Yeouido Hangang Park.
 Otherwise, there are restaurants in IFC Mall and similar buildings in Yeouido.
-If you go to the Real K-Pop Experience, then grab dinner near Hapjeong Station, there are loads of great restaurants in this area of Hongdae.
+If you go to the Real K-Pop Experience or Nature Labs, then grab dinner near Hapjeong Station, there are loads of great restaurants in this area of Hongdae.

 Yeouido Island is a beautiful part of Seoul that’s especially pretty in spring (cherry blossoms) and autumn (fall foliage).
 If you rent a bike for the day, check out Yeouido Park and Yanghwa Hangang Park and see local sights.